-- On 10 October 2019, ("the Data Subject") lodged a complaint pursuant to Article 77 GDPR with the Commission Nationale de l'Informatique et des Libertés ("the Recipient SA") concerning Meta Platforms Ireland Limited (formerly Facebook Ireland Limited) ("the Respondent"). - 2.
-In circumstances where the Data Protection Commission ("the DPC") was deemed to be the competent authority for the purpose of Article 56(1) GDPR, the Recipient SA transferred the complaint to the DPC on 13 December 2021.
+- On 23 August 2018, ("the Data Subject") lodged a complaint pursuant to Article 77 GDPR with the Commission Nationale de l'Informatique et des Libertés ("the Recipient SA") concerning Meta Platforms Ireland Limited (formerly Facebook Ireland Limited) ("the Respondent"). - 2.
+In circumstances where the Data Protection Commission ("the DPC") was deemed to be the competent authority for the purpose of Article 56(1) GDPR, the Recipient SA transferred the complaint to the DPC.